weebi-com/weebi-com.github.io/content/en/privacy_policy.md

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 Additionally, we do not include or offer third party products or services on our website and blog.

+## Use of Data
+We may use certain information from your business activity to calculate a confidential and anonymized creditworthiness score.
+For example, your turnover and an approximate location (neighborhood) to place your business in its economic context.
+This score is an essential criterion for financial institutions and can speed up the process of obtaining a credit offer tailored to your business.
+If a financial institution wishes to make you an offer, we will request your consent before sharing any additional information

+## Contact
-If there are any question regarding this privacy policy, please contact us at : hello@weebi.com
+If there are any question regarding this privacy policy, please contact us at : hello[at]weebi.com

+---

+**Last update:** November 24, 2025